ofnode/of/README.md

  - Get fully static Windows applications from Arch Linux or Ubuntu.

- - Latest openFrameworks versions with dependencies and their sources.
+ - Latest openFrameworks versions with precompiled libraries and sources.

 Limitations
 -----------

 <b>Arch Linux and Ubuntu for now</b>.
-Dependencies are available only for these systems, but it is possible to compile it on any Linux distro.
+Install scripts for external dependencies are available only for these systems, but it's possible to add one for your Linux distro.

 <b>No sound and video features</b>. openFrameworks uses closed-source FMOD and QuickTime libraries which are not acceptable for this project.